 Suppose your users aren’t engaging regularly with the product.
 In that case, it may be that your technology isn’t useful enough for them to switch from their current work pattern – which might involve manual processes or other tech solutions.
 The metrics to measure customer engagement are-

 - Sources of Traffic

 Digital Transformation isn’t a one-time thing.
 It requires planning and of course, action for it to lead to fruition.
 Aligning stakeholders and employees for digital transformation is the key to its success.

 Customers are tangible for your digital transformation.
 Declining customer retention rates only mean your digital transformation is failing.
 Take care of resources and spend money only if needed.
 You can only improve if it is measured.
-Digital transformation is futile if no metrics are being used to measure.
+Digital transformation is futile if no metrics are being used to measure it.